fluencelabs/nox/docs/protocol.md

 }
 ```

-**TBD:** the state snapshot hash should match the checkpoint hash which is impossible now because they are actually off by 2.
+**TODO:** the state snapshot hash should match the checkpoint hash which is impossible now because they are actually off by 2.

 ### State hash mismatch resolution

 Note that the state snapshot endorsement is actually written for two different virtual machine state hashes: the Swarm-specific one and the one belonging to the Fluence core.
 Both hashes are computed in a similar fashion – as a Merkle root of the supplied content, however they might use different cryptographic hash functions.
-Chunk sizes might also be different, however that makes the narrative below a bit more involved and will be expanded in future versions of this document (**TBD**).
+Chunk sizes might also be different, however that makes the narrative below a bit more involved and will be expanded in future versions of this document (**TODO**).

 It's expected, however, that both hashes match the content actually stored in Swarm.
 While for Swarm hash (`swarmHash`) that's guaranteed by Swarm insurance, it might not be the case for the virtual machine state hash (`vmStateHash`).